Kangaroo Point Green Bridge: Integration and connectivity

 The Kangaroo Point Green Bridge significantly enhances bike path connectivity between the Brisbane central business district and Kangaroo Point, facilitating easier movement between the city and eastern suburbs.

 Project features

+Mast of the Kangaroo Point Bridge in Brisbane, Queensland.

 The bridge spans approximately 460 metres with an elegant single-mast cable-stayed design, minimising visual impact while complementing the city skyline.
 It features dedicated pedestrian and cycle paths, with a minimum width of 6.8 metres.
 Included in the design are high-quality landing points that connect and activate communities on either side of the Brisbane River, including upgraded public realms and enhanced connectivity for pedestrians and cyclists.

-Safetylyne’s advanced ladder cable system and Canopy Horizontal Lifelines and Static Lines play a crucial role in protecting maintenance staff responsible for the bridge's ongoing upkeep.
-These systems are designed to facilitate safe access while supporting Brisbane City Council’s long-term maintenance objectives, helping to preserve the landmark’s condition and potentially extending its lifespan.
+Safetylyne's advanced ladder cable system and Canopy Horizontal Lifelines and Static Lines play a crucial role in protecting maintenance staff responsible for the bridge's ongoing upkeep.
+These systems are designed to facilitate safe access while supporting Brisbane City Council's long-term maintenance objectives, helping to preserve the landmark's condition and potentially extending its lifespan.